 New speakeasy bar in Canggu.

 A new speakeasy bar opens in Batu Bolong, Canggu, brought to us by the group behind 40 Thieves and Mad Ronin.
-Expanding their extra-clandestine bar-within-a-bar to a new location, Cloak and Dagger present a venue that brings the focus back to the cocktails.
+Expanding its extra-clandestine bar-within-a-bar to a new location, Cloak and Dagger presents a venue that brings the focus back to the cocktails.
 This themed venue is true to its name, designed to feel like a 1920s investigation bureau, a detective’s den turned into a drinking den (is there a difference?)